MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 .. py:function:: apsimNGpy.core.config.load_crop_from_disk(crop: str, out: Union[str, pathlib.Path], bin_path=None, cache_path=True)

    Load a default APSIM crop simulation file from disk by specifying only the crop name.
+This fucntion can literally load anything that resides under the /Examples directory.

-   This function locates and copies an `.apsimx` file associated with the specified crop from the APSIM Examples directory into a working directory.
+   Locates and copies an `.apsimx` file associated with the specified crop from the APSIM /Examples directory into a working directory.
 It is useful when programmatically running default simulations for different crops without manually opening them in GUI.

    Parameters